Wrecker of Days' One-Stop-Shop: Stress-Free Builds (& Filters): 1-Button, SSF, Item Freedom

 https://www.pathofexile.com/account/view-profile/Wrecker_of_Days/item-filters

 I LOVE FILTERS!
-So, I make my own filters!
+So, I make my own!
 THEY ARE AMAZING ;).
 For me, making filters is just as fun as playing Path of Exile.
 If you're looking to cut down on the amount of garbage on your screen but don't actually want to miss anything, my filters are right up your alley.
 They only filter equipable items.
 Everything else will show.
 I've made two types of filters:

 2 - A filter for everyone that's relevant for all builds.